 The schemas are searched in the path Resources/Private/Schema of all active Packages.
 The schema-filenames must match the pattern <type>.<path>.schema.yaml.
 The type and/or the path can also be expressed as subdirectories of Resources/Private/Schema.
-So Settings/Neos/Flow.persistence.schema.yaml will match the same paths as Settings.Neos.Flow.persistence.schema.yaml or Settings/Neos.Flow/persistence.schema.yaml.
+So Settings/Neos/Flow.persistence.schema.yaml will match the same paths as Settings.Neos.Flow.persistence.schema.yaml.

-Here is an example of a schema, from Neos.
-Flow.core.schema.yaml:
+Here is an example of a schema, from Neos.Flow.core.schema.yaml: